SAP-samples/partner-reference-application/Tutorials/44b-Multi-Tenancy-Features-Print.md

     }
     ```

-    > Note: Since you are using the guest list that you created based on chapter [Managing Forms](./44a-Multi-Tenancy-Features-Forms.md), you will need both sections for `print` and `adrestapi`.
+    > Note: Since you are using the guest list that you created based on the [Managing Forms](./44a-Multi-Tenancy-Features-Forms.md) chapter, you will need both sections for `print` and `adrestapi`.

 6. Run the application using `cds watch` from a terminal within SAP Business Application Studio.
 You can use a terminal of type `JavaScript Debug Terminal` for easy debugging.